NSS-Data-Instructional-Stuff/stats-for-data-science/exercises/Exercise_02_Multi-Variable_EDA.md

 ### Part 2: Crashes

 The file crashes_subset.csv contains all reported crashes in Davidson County in 2018 which were classified as either head-on, front-to-rear, or a sideswipe where the cars were moving in the same direction.

+Read this dataset into a dataframe named *crashes*.

 1. Find the count of crashes by collision type.
 Create a bar plot showing the this count.